 The image of a young lord of noble birth at the hunting grounds has a long romantic tradition which Kikaku suggests in his stanza; in this context, “clouds” suggest sex.
 Basho makes the “young lord” the oldest son of the village headman.
 Our oldest daughter, our “first princess,” is marrying, or dreaming of marrying, the future head of the most prosperous family in this village.
 The word “nurtured” is well-chosen to express Basho’s good wishes for her future in her new family, wishes that everyone in the household will support her in her roles as wife and mother.
 Basho gives Hope to the young female that everyone in the family she marries into will “nurture” her throughout the decades to come.
 Throughout the world, women will understand this hope.

-Western books on Japan emphasize the mother-in-law’s cruel oppression of the yome who lived in misery until she could pass the misery onto a younger yome -- as if nowhere in Japan did in-laws get along with each other.
+Western books on Japan emphasize the mother-in-law’s cruel oppression of the bride or yome who lived in misery until she could pass the misery onto a younger yome -- as if nowhere in Japan did in-laws get along with each other.
 People cannot be generalized in this way.
-In the film Ballad of Narayama directed by Shohei Imamura, the old woman having reached age 70 will follow village custom by going to the mountain to die in the snow.
-Her final act before her son carries her into mountains is to show her son’s new wife a special place in the stream near their house where fish like to rest, so anytime she reaches in, she will find one – thus insuring that her grandchildren will have something to eat during famine.
+In the film Ballad of Narayama directed by Shohei Imamura, the old woman, having reached age 70, will follow village custom by going to the mountain to die in the snow.
+Her final act before her son carries her into mountains is to show her son’s new wife a special place in the stream near their house where fish like to rest, so anytime she reaches in, she will find one – thus insuring that during famine her grandchildren will have something to eat.
 The love between the two women standing in the rushing stream, the hope for the future shared by old and young, is palpable.
 Certainly in reality, some Japanese mother-in-laws of old welcomed the future into their household.

 In spring of 1690, Basho was asked to name a newborn baby girl; he wrote this haibun and tanka to express his hopes for his god-daughter’s longevity and prosperity